panoptesDev/panoptis-program-library/docs/src/token.md

 If the receiver does not yet have an associated token account, the sender may choose to fund the receiver's account.

-The receiver obtains their wallet address by running `safecoin address` and provides it to the sender.
+The receiver obtains their wallet address by running `panoptis address` and provides it to the sender.

 The sender then runs to fund the receiver's associated token account, at the sender's expense, and then transfers 50 tokens into it: